debops/debops/ansible/roles/debops.apache/docs/defaults-detailed.rst

 ``redirect_https``
   Optional, string.
   Redirect incoming requests on the HTTPS port to the given URL.
-  Redirect incoming requests on the HTTP port to the given URL.

 ``redirect_https_code``
   Optional, string/integer.
 Defaults to ``307`` (Temporary Redirect).